 Violating Ohio’s hit skip laws is a first degree misdemeanor at the least—which can rise to a felony of the fifth degree if someone is seriously injured—and comes with a class 5 license suspension and six points on your license.
 A class 5 suspension can run from six months to three years.
 The first degree misdemeanor charge carries additional penalties, too: up to six months in jail and up to a $1,000 fine.
 Furthermore, your insurance rates may rise due this black mark on your record.

 For people who depend on their cars to get to work or school, fleeing the scene of an accident—no matter how minor—can result in devastating penalties.
-An experienced lawyer at the Chester Law Group Co.
-LPA can defend you against a charge for a hit skip.
+An experienced lawyer at the Ohio Car Accident Lawyers can defend you against a charge for a hit skip.
 We can protect your rights and fight against invalid charges, and we can negotiate on your behalf for reduced penalties.

 Damage to Vehicle, Injuries to Occupant